Journal of Global Change Data & Discovery2023.7(4):362-368

 3 Methods

-Eight batches of the list of National Key Protected Cultural Relic Units, spanning from 1961 to 2019, were collected separately.
+Eight batches of National Key Protected Cultural Relic Units, spanning from 1961 to 2019, were collected separately.
 The administrative divisions and geographical coordinates of each unit were obtained using the geographic coding interface of internet maps.
 These data were then visualized for the spatial distribution of those units based on ArcGIS.

 3.1 Data Sources